 Contemporary Works

-My ceramic artwork reflects my deep understanding of the inherent distinctions between ceramic and non-ceramic materials, as well as the relationship between these materials and myself as the artist.
-Each material possesses its own distinct personality, separate from mine.
-Recognizing this separation creates a dynamic tension, leading us to seek a connection based on our unique qualities.
-However, this connection can only be established within the delicate dimensions of time and space, where our "interaction" takes place, fostering and shaping creativity.
-This interaction embodies the fundamental essence of my artistic process.
+My work stems from a sustained contemplation of the inherent distinctions between ceramic and non-ceramic materials, as well as the subtle relationship that unfolds between these materials and me as their maker.
+Every material bears its own intrinsic character―wholly independent from mine.
+To acknowledge this separateness is to enter a field of creative tension, where two differing entities seek a point of contact.
+Such contact can occur only within the fragile dimensions of time and space, where our encounter takes shape and creativity is allowed to emerge.
+This encounter is the very core of my practice.

 Right: "Great Britain," h -60.0 cm, stoneware with slip, fired in a gas kiln to 1270 degrees C..
 Piece made at Manchester Metropolitan University.
 Exhibited at "Makoto Hatori" Leigh Gallery, London, 15-27 June, 1993.
 Collection of Stoke-on-Trent City Museum (U.K.) Right: "Guidepost of Bamboo Sprout," (w)34.0 -(d)31.0 -(h)41.0 cm, wood-fired stoneware with natural wood ash, Bizen traditional way fired to 1300 degrees C., eight-day firing.
 48th Faenza International Ceramic Art Competition.
 Exhibited at International Museum of Ceramics, Faenza, Italy, September 18- October 24, 1993.